Where to see the Great Migration in East Africa?

-It is a trek, a round trip, of some 1,000 kilometres, over two countries (Tanzania and Kenya), across plains where predators – lion, cheetah and leopard – wait to pick off them off, over hills, and through croc-infested rivers; battling starvation, thirst and fatigue; with many animals perishing along the way.
+It is a trek, a round trip, of some 1,000 kilometres, over two countries, Tanzania and Kenya, across plains where predators – lion, cheetah and leopard – wait to pick off them off, over hills, and through croc-infested rivers; battling starvation, thirst and fatigue; with many animals perishing along the way.
 There’s no real start and finish to this showcase, but rather a clockwise grazing and reproduction cycle that has followed the same pattern for thousands of years.
-Quite frankly, this is the ‘greatest wildlife show on earth’ – making it the most unique safari experience in Africa.
+Quite frankly, this is the “greatest wildlife display on earth” – making it the most unique safari experience in Africa.

 Deciding when to book your safari is probably the biggest factor when planning your trip.
 You certainly don’t want to arrive in Kenya or Tanzania expecting to see vast herds of animals, only to find empty plains.

 Each year the animals move at different times because their pilgrimage is determined by rainfall, which is becoming increasingly unpredictable.
-But here’s a rough breakdown of where they’ll be at certain points of the year and where you should stay:
+But here’s a rough breakdown of where they’ll be at certain points of the year and where you should stay during the Great Migration.

 - December through March